 Welcome

-I am a PhD student in Economics at the University of Duisburg-Essen and a member of the Research Training Group 2484 Regional Disaprities and Economic Policy.
+I am a PhD student in Economics at the University of Duisburg-Essen and a member of the Research Training Group 2484 Regional Disparities and Economic Policy.
 My main research interests are in Political Economy, Regional and Innovation Economics.

 Publications